 Norman architecture refers to the style of architecture employed by the Normans from the 10th century onward.
 Normans were descendants of Vikings who settled in Normandy in modern-day France from the 10th century onward.

-Over subsequent centuries, Normans would go on to attack and invade different parts of northern and Western Europe including England, Ireland, Scotland, Italy and Sicily.
+Over subsequent centuries, Normans would go on to attack and invade different parts of northern and Western Europe including England, Ireland, Scotland, Italy, and Sicily.
 It was here that the Normans left an indelible mark through an architecture that was unique and mixed the Viking heritage of the Normans with the local cultural influences.

-The architectural style which evolved at the hands of Normans was eventually given the title of Romanesque architecture, a style which eventually impacted the evolution of architecture in Europe at large.
+The architectural style which evolved at the hands of Normans was eventually given the title of Romanesque architecture, a style that eventually impacted the evolution of architecture in Europe at large.